A2osX/A2osX/.Docs/KERNEL.md

 + A = hFILE

 # MKFIFO
-return a S.FILE to a new FIFO
+return a hFILE to a new FIFO

 ## IN: